 Before a home can be built, you will need to test the area that you want to build on.
 The slope, the spoil, and the moisture content will all make a difference.
 Once the tests have been completed, the information gathered can help determine if the location that you chose is adequate for the placement of your structure.
 There are many different types of soils, a few of which can be found in Houston, so it is imperative to know what the ground can bear.

 Soil testing is one of the most critical steps that need to be taken before you can start any building process and must be done by a professional.
 It helps to give the builder the information necessary to ensure that the foundation is stable.

 Some of these tests are:

 - Atterberg limits tests – Provides the moisture limits within the ground by checking three different properties of the soil.
 The test examines the limits for liquid, plastic, and shrinkage conditions.

-- The dry density of soil – Shows how compact the soil is.
+- The dry density of soil – This shows how compact the soil is.

 - Moisture content test – This provides the amount of dampness within the ground.

 - Proctor’s test (Compaction test) – This is done to establish the compaction qualities of the soil.

 - The specific gravity of soil – The determination of gravity on earth.
 It’s done by taking the ratio of the weight of the soil solids to that of water.

 Once the soil tests have been completed, the structure of the Houston home can then begin to take shape, but the kind of ground that your home is set upon can determine how many issues (if any) you will have in the future with your foundation.